SirSaunders/Interview_Practice/README.md

 None of these questions have been taken from my personal intrviews, as most of those are confidenatial, but I have compiled this list from sources online :D

-Helpful reference link: https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/#algo1 source of a lot of the questions: https://www.reddit.com/r/cscareerquestions/comments/20ahfq/heres_a_pretty_big_list_of_programming_interview/
+Helpful reference link: https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/#algo1

+Source of a lot of the questions: https://www.reddit.com/r/cscareerquestions/comments/20ahfq/heres_a_pretty_big_list_of_programming_interview/